 Tax Certificate Process In Hillsborough County

-A tax certificate is a first lien created when a third party (tax certificate holder or investor) pays the outstanding delinquent taxes on a property.
-A tax certificate is an interest bearing “lien” for unpaid real estate and non-advalorem assessments.
-They are a first lien against property and supersedes governmental liens.
+A tax certificate is an interest-bearing lien against real estate property for unpaid real estate taxes and non-ad valorem assessments.
+They are a first lien against property and supersede governmental liens.

-Upon redemption of delinquent taxes, accrued interest and advertising costs, the Tax Collector’s office then reimburses the tax certificate holder/investor all monies due.
+Upon redemption of delinquent taxes, accrued interest, fees and sale costs, the Tax Collector’s office then reimburses the tax certificate holder/investor the certificate face plus any accrued certificate interest.

 If the property owner fails to pay delinquent taxes within two (2) years from the date of delinquency, the tax certificate holder/ investor may file a tax deed application.
-A tax deed application may result in a Tax Deed Foreclosure.
+A tax deed application may result in a Tax Deed Foreclosure so the tax certificate holder may recoup their monies due.